 Since we knew we liked the flavor, we said we would try again in a few nights when Justin didn’t have meetings, and the boys didn’t have their swim lessons.
 This time, once we made it with everything we wanted, and made enough of it, we were extremely pleased with the recipe!

 The original recipe doesn’t say to make it with rice, but it’s a little plain without it as we learned the first night.
 Also, the photos show the chicken on a bed of white rice, but I always cook with brown rice, so I made that instead.
-The recipe doesn’t have green pepper in it either, but Justin wanted that, and it did add a lot to the flavor of the dish (not to mention gave us a bit of veggies in the dinner).
+The recipe doesn’t have red pepper in it either, but Justin wanted that, and it did add a lot to the flavor of the dish (not to mention gave us a bit of

 Step by Step